Cherreads

 The words slid under her skin like silk wrapped around steel.

 She was no longer the assassin who had tried to kill Vincent De Luca in his own casino.
+She was his wife now, publicly and without recourse.

+The claim had been made.
 And the underworld was already swallowing it whole.

-"You're shaking," he observed, voice low.
+"You're shaking," he observed, his voice low.

 "I'm not."

-A faint, dangerous curve touched his mouth.
+A dark curve touched his mouth.
 "Liar."

 Vincent's gaze dropped to her mouth for half a heartbeat, then returned to her eyes.